Get back to the activity — a solution tailored to your joint.

-This specialization often focuses on conditions such as tendonitis, ligament sprains, arthritis, and sports injuries.
-Specialists assess the specific situation of each patient to determine the most appropriate orthobiological intervention, with the aim of improving recovery, reducing reliance on medication, and postponing or ruling out the need for surgical intervention.
-These specialists collaborate with physical therapists to design comprehensive rehabilitation programs that maximize the benefits of regenerative therapies and support long-term functional improvements.
+This specialization focuses on conditions such as tendonitis, ligament sprains, arthritis, sports injuries...
+Your specialist will assess your specific situation to determine the most appropriate intervention, with the aim of improving recovery, reducing reliance on medication, and postponing or ruling out the need for surgical intervention.
+A physical therapist will plan comprehensive rehabilitation programs for you that maximize the benefits of regenerative therapies and support long-term functional improvements.

 Hyaluronic acid: